osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 		- Earthquake now forms from a random location on the ground when fired
 		- New, more controlled behaviour for Apocalypse, Dmsday Device and Strangelove
 		- EMPs now do a little less physical damage but more damage to shields
+		- Bottomless Pit is a little wider and deeper, fires on delays.
 		- Removed Atlantis Bomb, Riot Charge

 	Landscapes: